bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 Recalling that in the most general form we do not know what is the mapping $\phi{(X)}$, it is pretty obvious that not all steps from the Dual PCA are possible.
 We can project a new point to the $p-$dimensional space.
 However, we cannot project back any training point back to the original space, nor can reconstruct out of sample point back, because they explicitly involve the mapping $\phi{(X)}$ not their dot-product.
 Again as in the case of Dual PCA, we need to calculate the right eigenvectors and the eigenvalues of the kernel matrix.
 An additional catch one should take into care is that it needs to centralize the kernel data in the kernel space (an operation that boils down to summation and subtraction of kernels).
 The summation of two kernels is again a kernel function so we do not have any problems there.

-###### Autoencoders
+###### Autoencoders and its relation to PCA

-One interesting thing that can be also observed with such formulation of the problems, we will come later back to is the definition of an algorithm like PCA (and its variants) as an optimization problem in the following form:
+The formulation of PCA is given with the following equations:
 \begin{equation}
 Y = U^{T}X
 \end{equation}